heiskr/u/README.md

 Sets are defined with `{}`.
 The falsy form of set is an empty set, `{}`.
 Sets are unordered.
 Sets support embedding.
 Sets are immutable.
 Sets may only store immutable data types.
+Because sets have no keys, duplicate values are not possible.

 ```
 {1 2 3}